 The Foundation’s long-range aim is to foster the growth and development of an authentic American Buddhism that takes its inspiration from the wisdom traditions of the East but adopts new forms, approaches, and applications that are uniquely suited to contemporary American society and culture.
 By developing and strengthening the emerging community of American Buddhist organizations, we seek to give birth to an American society that reflects the universal Buddhist values of wisdom, compassion, mindfulness, and meditation practice in pursuit of these values.

 History and Structure

-Through Rama's generosity, his will provided for finalizing the formation, and funding, of a private foundation as described in the Foundation's Mission Statement.
+Through Rama's generosity and longtime intent, his will provided for finalizing the formation, and funding, of a private foundation as described in the Foundation's Mission Statement.
 Aside from a donation to the Audubon Society, most of the Estate's assets, including all of Dr. Lenz' intellectual works, were donated to the Lenz Foundation.
 Founded in 1998, the Lenz Foundation began its formal operations in 2002.